 Based on online reviews, consistent use of these adjustable dumbbells lasted for years without breaking or needing a repair.
 I often see second hand PowerBlocks being sold online that are still in very good condition.

 7 - Suitable For Majority Of Exercises

 One of the really important things about adjustable dumbbells is that they have to feel like normal ones.
 You don’t want to adjust your exercise routine and risk injury just because your weights are bulky and possibly get in the way.

-Our testing so far has only found 1 or 2 exercises where the shape of the PowerBlock Elite may limit the use a bit due to its closed handle design.
-All other PowerBlock models in production have been improved to have an open handle which gives more space for your hands, especially for those who have bigger hands or wrists.
+Our testing so far has only found 1 or 2 exercises where the shape of the PowerBlock Elite may limit its use a bit due to its closed-handle design.
+All other PowerBlock models in production have been improved to have an open handle, which gives more space for your hands, especially for those who have bigger hands or wrists.